 - Does it sound boring?

 If you have a graphic analyzer in your DAW , use it to gauge the frequency spectrum of the reference mix and compare it to your own.

-he secret to a good master is context.
+The secret to a good master is context.
 The final output has to sound good compared with other songs, so always use a reference track or three.

 Place an EQ at the top of your signal chain, ideally a linear one if your DAW has one.
 These are designed to affect multiple instruments at once and are ‘clean’ sounding – great for mastering in the box.
-Use it sparingly to brighten up a dull mix (add a small, wide boost around 12kHz), or scrape away the mud (scoop out some of those lower mids around 300Hz).
+Refer to your notes to see what needed fixing.

 Some people also choose to add an EQ after the compression stage (see below), as compressors can color the sound.
 Again the same rules about subtlety apply.